-- Up to six times a year, a selection of well-structured, process-driven projects or company ideas are put before the Gabriel Syndicate, which draws on expertise from the business and commercial communities.
+- Up to four times a year, a selection of well-structured, process-driven projects or company ideas are put before the Gabriel Syndicate, which draws on expertise from the business and commercial communities.

-- One idea is chosen to be invested in, nurtured and supported through to the next level of investment, ideally within six to nine months.
+- Early stage companies are chosen to be invested in, nurtured and supported through to the next level of investment, ideally within six to nine months.
 Any deals offered will be non-negotiable.